 “I too haven’t been entirely truthful.

-When I said my husband liked to line up
+When I said my Danny liked to line up

 Seven budgies on his…you know…down there